 At Hibbett, our key human capital management objectives are to attract, retain and develop the highest quality talent.
-Our inclusive culture inspires leadership, encourages innovative thinking, and supports advancement opportunities for all associates.
-Our human resources programs are central to our long-term strategy and are designed to develop talent in preparation for critical roles and leadership positions for the future; reward and support associates through competitive pay and benefits; enhance the Company's culture through efforts aimed at making the workplace more engaging and inclusive; acquire talent and facilitate internal talent mobility to create a high-performing, diverse workforce; engage associates as brand ambassadors of the Company's products and experiences; and evolve and invest in technology, tools, and resources to enable associates at work.
+Our inclusive culture inspires leadership, encourages innovative thinking and supports advancement opportunities for all team members.
+Our human resources programs are central to our long-term strategy and are designed to develop talent in preparation for critical roles and leadership positions for the future; reward and support team members through competitive pay and benefits; enhance the Company's culture through efforts aimed at making the workplace more engaging and inclusive; acquire talent and facilitate internal talent mobility to create a high-performing, diverse workforce; engage team members as brand ambassadors of the Company's products and experiences; and evolve and invest in technology, tools and resources to enable team members at work.

-As of January 30, 2021, we employed approximately 10,700 employees, of which approximately 3,600 were full-time employees and over 90% of the total population work in our retail locations.
-None of our employees are represented by a labor union.
-The number of part-time employees fluctuates depending on seasonal needs.
-We have a long history of providing competitive compensation and benefits and providing meaningful experiences and career-development opportunities to our employees.
-As a result, we have not experienced significant interruptions in our operations due to labor disagreements or employee dissatisfaction.
+As of January 29, 2022, we employed approximately 11,000 team members, of which approximately 3,600 were full-time team members and over 92% of the total population work in our retail locations.
+None of our team members are represented by a labor union.
+The number of full-time and part-time team members fluctuates depending on seasonal needs.
+We have a long history of providing competitive compensation and benefits and providing meaningful experiences and career-development opportunities to our team members.
+As a result, we have not experienced significant interruptions in our operations due to labor disagreements or team member dissatisfaction.